 SUNDAY*, March 13; 10-11:30 (Adults only); 1-2:30 (Families)

 For several centuries the British parted ways with the Gregorian calendar and declared March 25 the first day of the New Year.
 This makes enormous sense to most natural historians, for March is the month of “awakenings,” when the earth begins to thaw and life begins to stir after months of relative inactivity.
 March is synonymous with rebirth—a new beginning for all living things. *Please note: This month’s program is on a Sunday as our Maple Sugaring programs are running on Saturdays in March.

+Reservations are required for all our programs.
 For more information on any of these programs, or to place your reservations over the phone, please contact us at:

 Email: [email protected]

 All of our programs require reservations unless otherwise noted.
 When your reservation is made we ask that you provide a credit card (MC or Visa) to hold your space (your card will not be charged unless you request to pay with it that day).
 On the day of the program you may choose to pay by cash, check, or by the credit card on file.
 If you must cancel your reservation, we ask that you give us as much notice as possible, since we often have a waiting list.
 Cancellations made less than 24 hours prior to the program and “no-shows” will be charged full program fees to the credit card on file.

 We were recently featured in an article about Prescott Farm: Three Miles of Nature Trails in Laconia, NH.
 If you're interested in New Hampshire Real Estate, check out some of what they have to offer for Laconia, NH Real Estate.